cmpute/dashu/guide/src/io/serialize.md

 # Serialization with `serde`

 (Use serde for best platform compatibility and memory efficiency.
 Note that we support the `is_human_readable` option.)
+(Note that the serialization format for `serde` is subject to Semver.
+We will bump the major version if the serialized format for the numeric types is changed)

 # Serialization with `rkyv`